xyryc/SakuraBoards-client/README.md

 **Live URL**: [sakuraboards.web.app](https://sakuraboards.web.app/)

-HyperLoadout is a feature-rich web application designed for managing and showcasing eSports equipment.
-It includes user authentication, a fully functional CRUD system, and sorting capabilities, all powered by modern web technologies.
+SakuraBoards is a web application designed for managing and showcasing minimalistic and popular aesthetic keyboards.
+It includes user authentication, a functional CRUD system, and search capabilities.

 ## Key Features